Category Archives: 1946 Films

 Both are thematically similar in the visitation by a heavenly spirit and offering glimpses into the past, present, and future, the comparisons are endless to say nothing of the Christmastime elements both possess.

-Arguably, It’s a Wonderful Life is the more uplifting of the two, which is both good and bad.
-The lesson constantly voiced is to be good to other people and one will then be rewarded or at least have peace of mind.
+Arguably, It’s a Wonderful Life is the most uplifting, both in good and bad ways.
+The lesson constantly voiced is that if one is good to others, one will be rewarded or at least have peace of mind.

-This is not a bad lesson at all, which is the main reason for the film’s lasting appeal.
-Bad luck and financial hardship will inevitably make their mark on everyone, but kindness is forever enduring.
+This is not a bad lesson, which is the main reason for the film’s lasting appeal.
+Bad luck and financial hardship will inevitably affect everyone, but kindness is forever enduring.

-The timing of the creation and release of It’s a Wonderful Life is also worth mentioning.
-As the United States, to say nothing of many European nations, struggled to pick up the pieces after the devastation of World War II, what an opportune time for the picture to immerse itself into the lives of many people in need of a strong and uplifting message.
+It’s also worth mentioning the timing of the creation and release of It’s a Wonderful Life.
+As the United States, to say nothing of many European nations, struggled to pick up the pieces after the devastation of World War II, the picture was opportune to immerse itself in the lives of many people who needed a strong and uplifting message.

 No wonder the film was popular when first released as the feel-good film of 1946.

-The black and white cinematography does wonders to portray the film’s magical atmosphere as the cold and snowy bridge scenes are the high point.
+The black-and-white cinematography does wonders to portray the film’s magical atmosphere.
+The high points are the cold and snowy bridge scenes.

-Controversial years later was the colorization, and some would say the ruination, of the appeal of the film, a decision that was met with anger by star Stewart who went as far as testifying in court to voice his displeasure.
+Controversial years later was the colorization, and some would say the ruination, a decision that was met with anger by star Stewart, who went as far as testifying in court to voice his displeasure.

-At the risk of being raked across the coals and deemed a “Scrooge”, portions of It’s a Wonderful Life are a saccharin and manufactured in the utmost goodness-sometimes too good.
+At the risk of being raked across the coals and deemed a “Scrooge”, portions of It’s a Wonderful Life are saccharin and manufactured in the utmost goodness-sometimes too good.

 The same can be said for the angel, Clarence.

-Nonetheless, films such as It’s a Wonderful Life (1946) serve their purpose in the annals of cinema history.
+Nonetheless, films such as It’s a Wonderful Life (1946) serve their purpose in cinema history.

 Oscar Nominations: Best Motion Picture, Best Director-Frank Capra, Best Actor-James Stewart, Best Sound Recording, Best Film Editing